DNA: Biological functions

 DNA usually occurs as linear chromosomes in eukaryotes, and circular chromosomes in prokaryotes.
 The set of chromosomes in a cell makes up its genome; the human genome has approximately 3 billion base pairs of DNA arranged into 46 chromosomes.
 The information carried by DNA is held in the sequence of pieces of DNA called genes.
 Transmission of genetic information in genes is achieved via complementary base pairing.
 For example, in transcription, when a cell uses the information in a gene, the DNA sequence is copied into a complementary RNA sequence through the attraction between the DNA and the correct RNA nucleotides.
 Usually, this RNA copy is then used to make a matching protein sequence in a process called translation, which depends on the same interaction between RNA nucleotides.
 In an alternative fashion, a cell may copy its genetic information in a process called DNA replication.
 The details of these functions are covered in other articles; here the focus is on the interactions between DNA and other molecules that mediate the function of the genome.

-Genes and genomes
+Genomes

 Genomic DNA is tightly and orderly packed in the process called DNA condensation, to fit the small available volumes of the cell.
 In eukaryotes, DNA is located in the cell nucleus, with small amounts in mitochondria and chloroplasts.
 In prokaryotes, the DNA is held within an irregularly shaped body in the cytoplasm called the nucleoid.
-The genetic information in a genome is held within genes, and the complete set of this information in an organism is called its genotype.
-A gene is a unit of heredity and is a region of DNA that influences a particular characteristic in an organism.
-Genes contain an open reading frame that can be transcribed, and regulatory sequences such as promoters and enhancers, which control transcription of the open reading frame.

-In many species, only a small fraction of the total sequence of the genome encodes protein.
-For example, only about 1.5% of the human genome consists of protein-coding exons, with over 50% of human DNA consisting of non-coding repetitive sequences.
-The reasons for the presence of so much noncoding DNA in eukaryotic genomes and the extraordinary differences in genome size, or C-value, among species, represent a long-standing puzzle known as the "C-value enigma".
-However, some DNA sequences that do not code protein may still encode functional non-coding RNA molecules, which are involved in the regulation of gene expression.